dominicbarnes/node-siren-writer/README.md

  - throws errors when certain values are outside the list of supported things, such as `method` and field `type`

-The keys in `options` match the [spec](https://github.com/kevinswiber/siren), so use that as a reference when building your configuration options.
-Some things to be aware of:
+The keys in `options` include everything in the [spec](https://github.com/kevinswiber/siren), so use that as a reference when building your configuration options.
+Additional properties will be included, but their behavior with clients cannot be guaranteed.
+Some other things to be aware of:

- - anything that isn't part of the spec will be discarded
  - as mentioned before, don't be too concerned with arrays if you're only setting a single value
  - don't be afraid to nest arrays, they will be flattened